 Wheaton Junior Woman’s Club is once again offering Buddy Baseball for children with any type of disability.
-The camp will include practices and scrimmage games with emphasis on improving baseball skills (i.e. catching, throwing, batting, running bases, etc).
+The camp will includes scrimmage games with an emphasis on improving baseball skills (i.e. catching, throwing, batting, running bases, etc).
 Pitched baseballs and T-ball stands will be used depending on each player’s ability.
-All athletes and buddies will receive a T-shirt and a baseball hat.
+All athletes will receive a T-shirt and a baseball hat.
 Athletes and buddies must provide their own gloves.
 All buddies will receive a T-shirt.

 The Buddy Baseball program utilizes the “buddy system”: children and young adults with special needs are paired with able-bodied buddies.
 Buddies are children of Wheaton Juniors, friends, and family of athletes.
 Our goal is to promote skill development, cooperation and the making of new friends.

 The camp started in 1991 with 7 players and 11 buddies.
-In 2017, our club welcomed 70 players and more than 90 buddies.
-We are hoping for even more in the 2019 season!
+In 2022, our club welcomed 70 players and more than 90 buddies.
 This project encompasses what it means to do service work for the community and is easily the most meaningful 5 weeks of the WJWC club calendar.
 Please come and join us this summer and see for yourself what Buddy Baseball is all about.
 We promise you will be glad you did!

-If you have any questions or if you need further information, feel free to email Amber, DeAnna or Colleen at:
+If you have any questions or if you need further information, feel free to email DeAnna or at: firstname.lastname@example.org